mu-opensource/MuVisionSensor3/README.md

 ```
 ## Supported platforms

 Right now the library is supported on a variety of arduino compatable platforms.
-If you want to use the library on other plantforms witch supported on C/C++, please follow the steps below:
+If you want to use the library on other plantforms which supported on C/C++, please follow the steps below:

 ### Uart